dansingjulia/neofs-testcases/docs/maintenance.md

 ## Object service

-Nodes under maintenance MAY fail operations of the NeoFS Object API.
+Nodes under maintenance MAY fail operations of the FrostFS Object API.
 The node maintained in the current repository always denies all object operations with dedicated status `NODE_UNDER_MAINTENANCE`.